$50,000 - $100,000

 THE SHALE REVOLUTION

 The advent of the shale era is remaking the American energy complex.
 The combination of at-home investment and a lower need for Middle Eastern involvement frees up considerable American resources.
 The result will be a different sort of American economy, a different sort of American diplomacy, and a different role for the United States on the global stage.

 WHAT EVERY FINANCIAL PROFESSIONAL SHOULD KNOW ABOUT GEOPOLITICS

 Geopolitics is the study of how place impacts people — whether that impact be cultural, military, economic, political…or financial.
 Everything from how banks lend to how stocks are traded is heavily colored by where one lives, and understanding the unspoken — and often unacknowledged — rules of the game can prove critical to financial success.
 Zeihan explains how geography impacts the various regions differently, how this elevates some sectors while enervating others, and what sort of surprises — both good and bad — are about to burst onto the stage.

 POWERS OF YESTERDAY, POWERS OF TOMORROW

 Americans believe that their greatest days are behind them and that a series of new powers is rising up to displace them.
-On the contrary, America’s best days — militarily, economically, financially, and culturally — are still ahead of them.
-In fact, many of the states that the Americans feel are up-and-comers — most notably China, Russia, and India — are merely experiencing a historical moment in the sun courtesy of factors utterly beyond their control.
+On the contrary, America’s best days — militarily, economically, financially and culturally — are still ahead of them.
+In fact, many of the states that the Americans feel are up-and-comers — most notably China, Russia and India — are merely experiencing a historical moment in the sun courtesy of factors utterly beyond their control.
 Most of the powers of tomorrow are countries that the Americans either have very little knowledge of.
-The major powers of 2030 will not be based in Beijing or Moscow, but in Jakarta, Buenos Aires, Warsaw, Istanbul, and Mexico City.
+The major powers of 2030 will not based in Beijing or Moscow, but in Jakarta, Buenos Aires, Warsaw, Istanbul and Mexico City.